multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 **Cancel scheduled calls with the callback calls API**

 You can now use the callback calls API to cancel a single scheduled callback call or a list of calls.

+### Feature

+**New advanced reporting dashboards**

+The following new advanced reporting dashboard is available:

+* **Deflections**.
+Get deflection information by queue and for your entire contact center.
+For more information, see [Deflections dashboards](https://cloud.google.com/contact-center/ccai-platform/docs/dashboards-deflections).

 ### Fixed